BigSpoon33/obsidianOs/Datacore Examples.md

 - [ ] I got to figure out columns. and bring my old columns css and noyaml css for this vault
 - [ ]  need to clean up the System/Academic folder and get everything in place with the /System/Folder architecture
 - [ ] academic dashboard needs a complete datacore rebuild
-- [ ] draggable bar click options, squish, spin, twist, jiggle, etc. just changes the animation on the draggable bsae64 image
+- [ ] draggable bar click options, squish, spin, twist, jiggle, etc. just changes the animation using things like rotate, change size, translate, and other css tricks on the draggable bsae64 image
 - [ ] there is a disconnect between the Settings.md file and the Datacore Example theme console. oh ok so the colors do work it's just for some reason the tab color is not changing?
 - [ ] these datacore widgets should be able to run from anywhere int he vault or any note becaues they always pull the prop from the settings.md file?
 - [ ] the colors are a little bit off for sure.